 - Why you should be the one to write it

 - Any recent clips you may have

-If we’re interested in your idea, we’ll get back to you within eight weeks, with details about the assignment (deadline, payment, and so on).
+If we’re interested in your idea, we’ll get back to you within twelve weeks, with details about the assignment (deadline, payment, and so on).

 Where: We prefer to receive submissions via email, as attachments.
-But we accept submissions via US mail, as well.
+Please send all editorial submissions via email to [email protected]

 - Articles are usually 2,000 words or less and payment varies according to the article length, the experience and expertise of the author, and other factors.